Executive Staff Biographies

 Since joining the hospital when it was acquired by The Mount Sinai Hospital, Schwab has led major facility upgrades, program expansions, and quality improvements.
 The culmination of this effort is a new $175 million Ambulatory Pavilion that nearly tripled the size of the Mount Sinai Queens campus.
 The six-story, 140,000 square foot Pavilion features the state-of-the-art Stavros Niarchos Foundation Emergency Department, Mount Sinai Doctors, a large, multispecialty medical practice with physicians on the faculty of the Icahn School of Medicine, Mount Sinai Queens Imaging, new Operating Rooms and a new Interventional Radiology Suite.

 The expansion coincides with steady gains over the years of improved patient care at the Hospital.
-Under her leadership, Mount Sinai Queens received the prestigious Magnet designation - considered the highest recognition of nursing excellence - from the American Nurses Credentialing Center, and it remains the only hospital in Queens to have this distinction.
-In addition, she was instrumental in the hospital’s highly regarded designation by the Joint Commission as a Primary Stroke Center, the only such hospital in Queens.
-Her focus on quality, service, and patient satisfaction has fostered a culture committed to compassionate and safe care by everyone on staff—from doctors and nurses to technicians and orderlies.
+Under her leadership, Mount Sinai Queens received the prestigious Magnet® designation - considered the highest recognition of nursing excellence - from the American Nurses Credentialing Center, and it remains the only hospital in Queens to have this distinction.
+In addition, she was instrumental in the hospital’s highly regarded designation by the Joint Commission and New York State Department of Health as a Primary Stroke Center, the only such hospital in Queens.
+Her focus on quality, service, and patient satisfaction has fostered a culture committed to compassionate and safe care by everyone on staff—from doctors and nurses to technicians and aides.
 Under her leadership, the hospital has increased its outreach to the community through health screenings, educational lectures, and workshops.